I've been camped out in Psalm 34 for the past couple weeks. I found myself turning to this familiar psalm one morning, and I haven't left yet.

-There's no doubt that the Psalms bring comfort.
+There's no doubt that the psalms bring comfort.
 That they settle our tested minds and soothe our troubled hearts.
-That even in the midst of the most trying circumstances and most tumultuous emotions, they can get us to a mental place of calm and peace, a place of hope and faith, a place of authentic rest, even in the midst of hard realities.
+That even in the midst of the most trying circumstances and tumultuous emotions, they can get us to a mental state of calm and peace, a place of hope and faith, a place of authentic rest, even while experiencing the most hard realities.

 Psalm 34, like all the psalms and all of Scripture, gives God's child the needed perspective shift and attitude adjustment that's crucial for maintaining faith, as well as joy, while sojourning through this oft' trouble-filled life.

 Five times, David, the Spirit-inspired writer of this psalm, pens the truth that for His righteous child, God is an ALL TROUBLES saving kind of God.

 First, in verse 4, David says, "I sought the Lord, and he answered me; he delivered me from all my fears."
 A couple verses down he declares, "This poor man called, and the Lord heard him; he saved him out of all his troubles."
 Then, in verses 17 and 19, we read these words: "The righteous cry out, and the Lord hears them; he delivers them from all their troubles.
 The righteous person may have many troubles, but the Lord delivers him from them all; he protects all his bones, not one of them will be broken." (italics mine)

 If these promises don't settle a troubled heart, then I don't know what will.